 When the 40,000-tonne Danish-operated bulk carrier lobbed up on Nobbys Beach at the height of 2007’s destructive east coast low, it was not the first ship to come unstuck – more than 200 vessels have wrecked around the harbour entrance over the last two centuries.
 View the Pasha Bulker sculpture, which includes a portion of the ship’s rudder, on Nobbys Beach Promenade, or take a boat tour along Newcastle’s coastline to see other famous shipwrecks along with marine life and rugged cliffs and caves.

 Myth 5: It was Cold Chisel on stage during the infamous 1979 riot

 One of the largest riots in Australian history took place in Newcastle on the night of 19 September 1979 over the closure of a popular pub, the Star Hotel.
 While this event was later immortalised in song by Cold Chisel on their 1980 album East, Chisel never played a gig there.
 The band performing on the night of the riot was local group, Heroes.
 These days you can catch Newcastle’s best acts at The Cambridge Hotel, voted the state’s Best Live Music Venue in 2018.

 Myth 6: Newcastle is too light on attractions

 Often viewed as bridesmaid to glamorous big sister Sydney, the Newcastle area lays claim to some of the state’s most enviable beaches as well as Lake Macquarie, Australia’s largest coastal saltwater lake and the world-renowned Hunter Valley wine region.
-One of Lonely Planet’s top 10 international cities to visit in 2011, Newcastle also hosts major sporting events such as Surfest, the largest surf competition in the Southern Hemisphere, and the Supercars Newcastle 500, held December 4-6, 2020.
+Newcastle also hosts major sporting events such as Surfest, the largest surf competition in the Southern Hemisphere, and the Supercars Newcastle 500.